 Now, I will agree that Taylor Swift is enormously talented.
 And I would also acknowledge very freely that whe works really hard at what she does.
 But in a rational world, is a pretty woman writing songs, and dancing and singing them, in flashy, rather revealing costumes, even admitting that she does it all really well, really worth what our world pays her?
 But I do remember my mother trying to show me the reality of economic life when I was trying to understand the value of our house.
 “It’s worth exactly what someone will pay for it,” she said, and would not budge on giving me a number.

-Ceeg22 Premium Member about 19 hours ago
+Ceeg22 Premium Member 2 months ago

 Wrong